47chapters/letsgo/docs/reference/letsgo-cli.md

 yarn ops db ls orders 2023-
 ```

 By default, the output only contains the full `key` values of the matching items.
-If you want to include the entire items instead, add the `-f, -full` option:
+If you want to include the entire items instead, add the `-f, --full` option:

 ```bash
 yarn ops db ls orders 2023- --full